Stress and crises

 The Bottom Line

 Regardless of how difficult it might seem, almost anyone can turn their sleep habits around — even in times of significant stress.
-No one is truly alone in a crisis if they can reach out and accept the helping hands being offered.
+No one is truly alone in a crisis.
 There are multiple ways to try to get a better night’s sleep during a crisis; from speaking to a professional, having a comfortable, dark sleeping environment, to practicing a relaxing daily routine.
 Just do not lose hope.
 Good sleep is vital to both a healthy life and mindset.
 You deserve every chance to see your bed as a place of relaxation, not a battleground.

 - Health Resources & Services Administration